 Utilizing the finest ingredients available from the market, this is simple, straightforward, and well-thought-out cooking in a relaxed and friendly atmosphere.

-Try the small plates of King oyster mushrooms accompanied by fresh garlic, egg yolks, as well as trout roe and potato flatbreads before moving on to charcoal-grilled steak, chops, and fish or wood-fired sourdough pizzas that have refreshingly unusual garnishes (go-to the crabs, preserve lemon, courgette flowers, pickled chili with green garlic, the smoked cheese).
+Try the small plates of King oyster mushrooms accompanied by fresh garlic and egg yolks, as well as trout roe and potato flatbreads, before moving on to charcoal-grilled steak, chops, and fish or wood-fired sourdough pizzas that have refreshingly unusual garnishes (go-to the crabs, preserve lemon, courgette flowers, pickled chili with green garlic, and smoked cheese).

 #5.
 El Pastor